ashki23/python-workshop-basics/README.md

 .venv\Scripts\activate
 ```

-Alternatively, you can use VS Code to create and activate the virtual environments (see [here](https://code.visualstudio.com/docs/python/environments)).
 To remove a virtual environment, either run `rm -rf .venv` in the terminal or manually delete the `.venv` folder from the file explorer.

 After activating the environment, we can use the `pip` package manager to manage Python packages.
 The following commands can be used in the terminal to install, upgrade, or uninstall packages: